NYCPlanning/ceqr-data-hub/README.md

-# test-ceqr-data-github-pages-theme
+# ceqr-data-hub

-A test of using github pages using a theme for CEQR Data Hub
+The CEQR Data Hub website is powered by this repository, which uses GitHub Pages and a custom theme.
+It is maintained by the NYC Department of City Planning’s Data Engineering team.

 ## Development